- Best Overall (Adult 1-5): Hill’s Science Diet Adult Large Breed , large-breed kibble size, joint support

 Common Mistakes and Red Flags

-- Feeding adult food to a large-breed puppy.
+The four most-frequent mistakes Sonya sees with Golden Retriever food choices:- Feeding adult food to a large-breed puppy.
 Adult formulas have wrong Ca:P ratios for slow large-breed joint growth.
 Hip dysplasia risk increases meaningfully.
 Use #2 Purina Pro Plan Large Breed Puppy until 18 months.

 - Choosing grain-free without medical reason.
 The FDA DCM investigation specifically flagged Golden Retrievers in its 2018-2024 case reports.
 Unless your vet has prescribed grain-free for a confirmed allergy, choose a grain-inclusive formula.